dwclark/advent-of-code-2020/README.md

 Choosing prefix notation was the obvious solution for lisp as the executor can then just use regular lisp `funcall` or `apply` to call the correct math functions (see `execute prefix`).
 The only thing needed for part 2 was to add a configuration for operator precedences and then use dynamic variables to make the functions behave properly.

+**v2 Addendum**

+I still had fun doing the first day and I'm glad I learned the basics of the shunting yard algorithmand postfix/prefix math evaluation.
+However, I was excited to learn about more lisp libraries.
+I discovered [infix-max](https://github.com/ruricolist/infix-math) which is a series of macros that transform infix math to prefix math (which lisp will then evaluate).
+That's 99% of the problem.
+The only remaining part is to play around with precedences, which infix-math makes easy to do.

+Total LOC savings is pretty dramatic.
+Version 1 is 93 LOC, while Version 2 is 25 LOC.
+The biggest chunk of that isn't even the evaluation code, it's the code to save and restore precedences.
+For comparison Norvig's code is 30 LOC.

 ## [Day 19](src/day-19.lisp) Lisp Can Make Hacks Too

 Part 1 turned out to be very straightforward.
 The input was equivalent to a regex engine with simple rules.
 So, all that was needed was to convert the spec to some very complex regular expressions and feed those into cl-ppcre.